plabayo/learn-rust-101/src/appendix/appendix-i-install-rust.md

 Clippy can be seen as a testing ground to see what lints are useful and which ones aren't.
 The ones that are often get shipped into the official compiler a while later.
 Some lints are also ignored by default for whatever reasons.
 You can find all lints (AFAIK) at <https://rust-lang.github.io/rust-clippy/stable/index.html>, should you want to enable even more lints.

-Some useful reasons why you might stil want to enable custom lints are:
+Some useful reasons why you might still want to enable custom lints are:

 - to enable nightly features;
 - to prevent the usage (in your own codebase) of `unsafe` code.